 Aging and disability – A bike tour in a world of memories

-Host: The municipality of Tibro together with Camina Bikes and Halmstad University
+Host: The municipality of Tibro together with Camanio Care and Halmstad University

 New technique as an enabler for people with Alzheimer.
 While biking long lost memories can return.

 The NDIS is an unique international reform of scale and design built on three pillars of an Insurance approach/ choice and control/community and mainstream.
 It covers all area of significant and likely to be permanent disability, including psychosocial disability and at full scheme will cover approximately 460.000 Australians with a disability.